 The big cities of Vietnam — especially Hanoi and Ho Chi Minh — are easily some of the best people-watching places I have been.
 Just observing the traffic flowing past can keep you entertained for hours.

 As soon as I first arrived in Hanoi, it was clear that the traffic here was unlike anything I had seen before.
 It’s not cars but scooters that rule the roost.
 Go to any downtown area of Hanoi and you’ll see endless streams of them flowing through the streets, seemingly ignoring every traffic regulation yet somehow never colliding.

-Crossing the street in Vietnam can be a hair-raising experience: there is absolutely no point in waiting for traffic to subside (as it never will), so you just have to start walking across and trust that all the scooters will swirl past you in front and behind you.
-If you’ve ever snorkeled or scuba dived through a school of fish, that’s essentially what crossing a busy street in Vietnam feels like.
+Crossing the street in a city like this can be a hair-raising experience: there is absolutely no point in waiting for traffic to subside, as it never will.
+And so you just have to start walking across and trust that all the scooters will swirl around you in front and behind you.
+When I first crossed the street and forced my way through the traffic flows, I was reminded of swimming through a school of fish when scuba diving.

-If you are in Vietnam just find a little cafe or neighborhood pho restaurant somewhere in downtown, pull up a chair and just spend some time watching all the people flowing past.
-It’s one of the little joys of spending time in this country.
+So here’s my recommendation if you are in a big city in Vietnam: just find a little cafe or neighborhood pho restaurant somewhere in downtown, pull up a chair and just spend some time watching everything that comes zipping past.

 Some links may be affiliate links, meaning I may earn commission from products or services I recommend.
 For more, see site policies.